jmeggles/17_FitTrak/READme_start.md

 -   <del>apiRoutes.js:
     - Create all the routes to listen to the requests from the front end.
     - You will need at least Four (4) api routes:
-        - GET ( "/api/workouts" ) - Get all workouts
+        - <del>GET ( "/api/workouts" ) - Get all workouts
-            - You will also need to figure out how to calculate the total duration from all exercises inside the exercises Array.
+            - <del>You will also need to figure out how to calculate the total duration from all exercises inside the exercises Array.
-        - GET ( "/api/workouts/range" ) - Get the first 7 Workouts from the Workout table to be used in the "stats" page.
+        - <del>GET ( "/api/workouts/range" ) - Get the first 7 Workouts from the Workout table to be used in the "stats" page.
-        - POST ( "/api/workouts" ) - Create a new Workout
+        - <del>POST ( "/api/workouts" ) - Create a new Workout
-        - PUT ( "/api/workouts/:id" ) - Update a Workout
+        - <del>PUT ( "/api/workouts/:id" ) - Update a Workout

 Seed your Database using the seed file inside the seeder folder by just runing on your terminal:
 -   npm run seed